MarcusChrist/articles/README.md

 #### Database

-login to mysql workbench or something else that you prefer with credentials from the .env file and run:
+login to mysql workbench or something else with same credentials from .env and run:

 ```js